liberland/Constitution/Constitution.md

 § 1

-1) The Government shall not violate the right of the people to be secure in their persons, houses, papers, and effects against unreasonable searches and seizures, except based on a Warrant issued by the Judiciary.
+1) The Government shall not violate the right of the people to be secure in their persons, houses, papers, and effects against unreasonable searches and seizures, except where based on a Warrant issued by the Judiciary.
 2) The same shall apply to any kind of surveillance of communication or activities.
 The Government shall never contract a private party or another government to perform such activities.

 § 2